drakkan/sftpgo/docs/howto/getting-started.md

 ![Folders](./img/folders.png)

-- `localfolder` use the local filesystem as storage backend
+- `localfolder` uses the local filesystem as storage backend
-- `minio` use MinIO (S3 compatible) as storage backend
+- `minio` uses MinIO (S3 compatible) as storage backend

 Now, click `Users`, on the left menu, select a user and click the `Edit` icon, to update the user and associate the virtual folders.

-Virtual folders must be referenced using their unique name and we expose them on a configurable virtual path.
+Virtual folders must be referenced using their unique name and you can expose them on a configurable virtual path.
 Take a look at the following screenshot.

 ![Virtual Folders](./img/virtual-folders.png)